israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 **`Math.E`**

+    Euler's constant and the base of natural logarithms, approximately 2.718.

 ### Date
  Work with dates and times in JavaScript.
  by Date constructor so you can parsing, managing, and displaying dates.